gojimmypi/ulx3s-examples/nanoFramework/README.md

 # Quickstart C# on the ULX3S ESP32

-In order to propgram C# on the ESP32, a special bootloader is needed.
+In order to program C# on the ESP32, a special bootloader is needed.

 See the [upload_firmware.bat](./upload_firmware.bat); this uploads the binaries in [./bin/](./bin/) to the ESP32.